 Australia is a vibrant country known for its outback bush, Koalas, Kangaroos, clean water and air.
-However, the country has so much more to offer than just that.
+However, the government has so much more to offer than just that.

-Many international students are choosing Australia to study because it has an excellent education system, laid-back nature and high-standard of living.
+Many international students choose Australia to study because of its excellent education system, laid-back nature and high standard of living.

-In Australia, it is important for International students to have health insurance.
-This health care program is referred to as the Overseas Student Health Cover (OSHC).
+In Australia, International students need to have health insurance.
+This healthcare program is called the Overseas Student Health Cover (OSHC).

-So, before you plan to go to Australia for your studies, it is important to know about this health cover and how it works is essential, including the meaning of OSHC, what it is, the documents required when applying, and more.
+So, before you plan to go to Australia for your studies, it is essential to know about this health cover and how it works is essential, including the meaning of OSHC, what it is, the documents required when applying, and more.

 1. What Is OSHC?